-If you thought you had to give up Asian foods when going gluten free, this gluten free stir fry beef and broccoli dish is perfect for those busy nights.
-It is ready in under 20 minutes!
+If you thought you had to give up Asian foods when going gluten free, this gluten free beef and broccoli stir fry is perfect for those busy nights.
+This healthy beef and broccoli dinner is ready in under 20 minutes!

 Keep reading because I will walk you through the gluten free Asian sauce brands and more!!
 If you are new to gluten free living, don't forget to check out my easy Gluten Free Living Guide for tips and tricks to learning how to live and eat gluten free.